openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 Studio presents a template for you to use as a starting point for your work.
 XML examples and descriptions of the attributes, tags, and elements that you can use in an XML editor are also provided.

-.. note:: When you create problems, you must include labels for accessibility.
-   Accessible labels generally include the text of the main question in your problem.
-Instructions for adding labels appear in the page for each individual problem.

 .. _General Exercises and Tools: